rachitch78/SecondprojectJavascript/README.md

 # SecondprojectJavascript
-Created a music app with the help of internet
+Created a music app with JAVASCRIPT HTML CSS